Sphynx: Cat Breed Profile and Information

 However, there is a prevalent heart disease known as hypertrophic cardiomyopathy that these cats are vulnerable to.
 And nobody can guarantee that their feline won’t have the disease, not even the cat breeder.
 But we are lucky that this condition is tested rarely.

 Because Sphynx is hairless, they can easily get sunburns as there is nothing to shield their skin from the UV rays.
-For this reason, it is best to keep your Sphynx cat indoor or monitor it carefully when it’s outside.
+For this reason, it is best to keep your Sphynx cat indoors or monitor it carefully when it’s outside.

 Diet and nutrition of Sphynx cats

-Dry cat food helps to clean your cat’s teeth and protect their gum but make sure you provide your pet with plenty of drinking water after every meal, so it doesn’t suffer from dehydration.
+Dry cat food helps to clean your cat’s teeth and protect their gum, but make sure you provide your pet with plenty of drinking water after every meal so it doesn’t suffer from dehydration.

 Leave a Reply